 So after you’ve identified your boss’ hot buttons, prepared, and written your proposal, including costs and a timeline, you’re almost ready to approach the boss.
 Before you do, you have to try to look through her eyes.

 I promise you, your boss will have objections.
 She wouldn’t be doing her job if she caved in to every policy proposal and failed to ask the tough questions.
 Think of this as a true battle of the minds: It’s brain-to-brain combat.
 If you haven’t anticipated your boss’ objections, you will run out of ammunition.
 Your boss will fire away: bang, bang, bang!
 Your proposal will be dead.

 Set aside 30-60 minutes to write about two things, using the “Who, What, When, Where, Why, Which, How, How much, and What if” approach.

 First, write every question your boss could ask.
 Make sure that the most salient questions are answered in bullet-point form.
 As a result, you can pull these points into the written proposal you give your boss.

-After that, list every objection you can think of on a second sheet of paper.
-Recall other requests or proposals that you or your colleagues have made.
+After that, list every objection to the Baby-Friendly proposal you can think of on a second sheet of paper.
+Recall other requests or policy proposals that you or your colleagues have made.
 Your boss has at least a few pet peeves; if you’ve paid attention in the past, you can almost hear them in your head.
 Write them down.
 Then, write a few relevant points in response to each objection.
 Put them on your clipboard in case you get stuck when talking to your boss.
 However, these are for your eyes only.
 Trust me, you’ll be glad you have them.